Holi: What It Is, Where It Comes From, And How To Celebrate It

 Growing up, my favorite part of Holi was comparing my face with my friends to see who got colored the most.
 A fun way to recreate that tradition is by hosting a virtual face painting contest with your friends and family, to see who can best bring the hues of Holi to life from the comfort of their own home.

-An underrated part of Holi celebrations are the sweets involved, and lots of Indian desserts are easy to make at home.
-My personal favorite is Mango Coconut Laddoo, which takes 20 minutes to prepare and only involves 4 ingredients.
+An underrated part of Holi celebrations is the sweets involved, and lots of Indian desserts are easy to make at home.
+My personal favorite is Mango Coconut Laddoo which takes 20 minutes to prepare and only involves 4 ingredients.
 This tropical treat will hit the spot like nothing else!
 Perfect for virtual Holi celebrations at home.

 Holi Ki Badhai!